-And last but not least, the equine industry is built on the use of fear based training methods, which means the competitions are geared in such a way that they may not be conducive to positive training methods or even allow for kinder training approaches (for example, the illegal use of bitless bridles in some disciplines or the illegal use of a plain snaffle rather than a double!).
-That doesn't mean you can't compete if you train with positive reinforcement or that the methods don't work, but it does mean those using fear methods are going to have the advantage in some cases as well as less restriction on what they are and are not allow to use.
-This is the reason you will probably continue to see fear based training methods prevail in the show ring for a long time to come unfortunately.
+And last but not least, the equine industry is built on the use of fear-based training methods, which means the competitions are geared in such a way that they may not be conducive to positive training methods or even allow for kinder training approaches (for example, the illegal use of bitless bridles in some disciplines or the illegal use of a plain snaffle rather than a double!).
+That doesn't mean you can't compete if you train with positive reinforcement or that the methods don't work, but it does mean those using fear methods are going to have the advantage in some cases as well as less restriction on what they are and are not allowed to use.
+This is the reason you will probably continue to see fear-based training methods prevail in the show ring for a long time to come, unfortunately.

 "Just because something has always been done a certain way

 does not necessarily mean it’s the best way, or the correct way, or the healthiest way

 for your horse, or your relationship with your horse, or your life."

 - Joe Camp

 Don't let this deter you though!
 Change is coming!
 And with enough preparation and a change of mindset, I do believe even now anyone can successfully compete using positive reinforcement methods.
 You just have to be willing to brave the path blazing with us, to take that road less traveled; for you, for the industry, but most of all.. for your horse.